Betty Boop, M.D.

 Betty Boop, M.D. is a 1932 Fleischer Studios animated short film starring Betty Boop, and featuring Koko the Clown and Bimbo.
 The animated short is certainly one of the more surreal entries in the Betty Boop filmography.

 Plot

 Betty, Bimbo and Koko are the owners of a traveling medicine show.
 They are selling "Jippo", an all-purpose health tonic.
-Koko's contortionist display doesn't convince the local townsfolk to open their wallets, but Betty song and dance gets the whole town eager to buy their product.
+Koko's contortionist display doesn't convince the local townsfolk to open their wallets, but Betty's song and dance gets the whole town eager to buy their product.
 Betty, Koko and Bimbo sell bottles.
 Drinking the tonic causes everyone to exhibit strange side-effects.
 A feeble old man drinks some and becomes a large baby, while a baby drinking it becomes an old man.
 Other effect seen include massive weight gain, unusual hair growth, rapid changes in shape and size, and even death.